 men of honor (all men)

-The nationally recognized White House Bright Spot - AGUILA Men of Honor Men of Honor provides a sense of belonging for young men promoting a strong sense of self and brotherhood that contributes to academic achievement, greater retention and graduation rates.
+This nationally recognized White House Bright Spot provides a sense of belonging for young men promoting a strong sense of self and brotherhood that contributes to academic achievement, greater retention and graduation rates.
 Men of Honor are proud men committed to core values of Education, Leadership, Spirituality, Respect for Women, Community and Civic Engagement.

 Throughout the program parents participate in seminars designed to assist them in understanding the college process in support of their children.
 Parent participation is a requirement in building self-esteem, resilience and confidence in students while contributing to the communication process and bond between parent and child that is critical to high school and college success.